How to Choose the Right Hiking Shoes

 Toe protection is an important consideration for hiking shoes – you are likely to come up against surfaces that could harm your feet if you stub into them and so reinforced toe caps that are made of synthetic materials like rubber are well used.

 You should, as with many areas, consider the level of protection you need based on where you intend to hike and the potential hazards you’re likely to come up against.
 You should also make sure that when your shoes arrive, that the toe box provides a good level of roominess for toe splay – this will help massively with discomfort and prevent blisters or even worse, black toenails.
+A snug fit around your toes is also important, as this will help to avoid any movement whilst hiking and maintain a snug fit.

 Weight